 Create Real Change by Confronting Unconscious Bias

-We all have unconscious biases that are often invisible to us, but they influence our actions, decisions and behaviors which impact our perceptions and interactions with others.
+We all have unconscious biases that are often invisible to us.
+They influence our actions, decisions, and behaviors, however, which impact our perceptions and interactions with others.
 But there’s good news, as Kim Manigault and Suzette Silk explain: Business leaders have the unique power to drive societal change by acknowledging unconscious bias in the workplace and finding ways to address and mitigate it.
 Kim and Suzette are pleased to share their experience and expertise in regard to how KeyCorp continues to maintain and improve its status among the top companies for diversity by facing unconscious bias head on.

 Are You Biased?